Sauce: Sweet sauces

 Sauces are served hot and cold in several desserts.
 As with savory sauces, sweet sauces are used to intensify the flavors they accompany, but they also are used to generate various contrasting elements: a tart lemon sauce is frequently paired with a sweet white chocolate mousse, smooth sauces often provide textual contrast with crunchy pastry, and in hot fudge sundaes, a warm sauce functions as a counterpoint to the chilled ice cream.

 Cuisines

 American

-American sauces include prepared cold condiments like ketchup, mustard, mayonnaise, tartar sauce, cocktail sauce, various hot (spicy) sauces, and a variety of salad dressings, often used for dishes other than salad.
+Sauces popular in America include prepared cold condiments like ketchup, mustard, mayonnaise, tartar sauce, cocktail sauce, various hot (spicy) sauces, and a variety of salad dressings, often used for dishes other than salad.
 Barbecue sauce is used both as a condiment and as an ingredient in some varieties of barbecue.

 Hot sauces include gravy, and tomato sauce, often served with pasta.
 White (béchamel) sauce is widely used as an ingredient.

 Dessert sauces include fudge sauce, butterscotch sauce, hard sauce (which is not liquid), and many others.